Secure Network Code for Adaptive and Active Attacks with No-Randomness in Intermediate Nodes: Introduction

 \section{Introduction}

 \Label{S1} Secure network coding is a method securely transmitting information from the authorized sender to the authorized receiver.
 Cai and Yeung \cite{Cai2002,CY,YN} discussed the secrecy for the malicious adversary, Eve, wiretapping a subset $E_E$ of all channels in the network.
+The papers \cite{CG,RSS,FMSS,NYZ,HY,Cai,CC,AVF16-1,AVF16-2,AVF17} developed several types of secure network coding.
+In particular, the papers \cite{CG,AVF16-1} considered security for multiple unicast sessions within the context of network coding.

-The papers \cite{CG,RSS,FMSS,NYZ,HY,Cai,CC} developed several types of secure network coding.
-The papers \cite{SK,KMU,Matsumoto2011,Matsumoto2011a} showed the existence of a secrecy code that universally works for any types of eavesdroppers under the size constraint of $E_E$.
+Combining the codes in \cite{Cai2002} and \cite{CY2}, the paper \cite{NY} proposed a linear code to protect transmission from attacks of eavesdrop and injection of error (contamination) simultaneously.
+Like traditional error correcting code and error correction network code (i.e. against Byzantine attack) in \cite{YC2,CY2}, the paper \cite{NY} considered the robustness in the worst case, or equivalently it evaluated the error probability when the adversary to inject error knows the message to be sent.
+However, it discussed the secrecy independently of the robustness, i.e., it considered the secrecy only when the information on the network is not changed.
+Also, the papers \cite{SK,KMU,Matsumoto2011,Matsumoto2011a} showed the existence of a secrecy code that universally works for any types of eavesdroppers under the size constraint of $E_E$.
 In particular, the papers \cite{Matsumoto2011,Matsumoto2011a} constructed it by using the universal hashing lemma \cite{bennett95privacy,HILL,hayashi11}.
-Further, the papers \cite{SK,KMU,Yao2014} evaluated errors when the information on a part of network is changed, but they evaluated the secrecy only when the information on a part of network is not changed or Eve did not know the replaced information.
-The recent paper \cite{HOKC} discussed the secrecy as well as the error when Eve contaminates the eavesdropped information and knows the replaced information.
-(For the detailed relation, see \cite[Remark 8]{HOKC}.)
-The effects of Eve's contamination depend on the type of the network code.
-When the code is linear, the contamination does not improve her performance.
-However, when the code is not linear, there exists only one example where the contamination improves her performance \cite{HOKC}.
+Further, the papers \cite{SK,KMU,Yao2014} evaluated errors only when the information on a part of network is changed, but they evaluated the secrecy only when the information on the network is not changed or Eve did not know the replaced information.

+On the other hand, as another model, we assume that the goal of Eve to inject error is to help having more information about the message.
+In this case, she may inject error according to the knowledge which she obtained from her previous action but not the message.
+This improvement for her ability of eavesdropping is an essential difference between the two models.
+The recent paper \cite{HOKC} discussed this model, i.e., evaluated the secrecy as well as the error when Eve contaminates the eavesdropped information and knows the replaced information.
+(For the detailed relation, see Remark \ref{R9}.)